philsmithies/sport-team/README.md

 ## Use Case

-Sport-Thieme displays a dynamic list of sports coaches on the website.
-In order to be able to create new and edit existing entries, we want to provide an interface for our employees to accomplish those tasks.
-Your assignment is to provide a solution for this use case.
+Sport Team displays a dynamic list of sports coaches on the website.
+In order to be able to create new and edit existing entries, we provide an interface for our team to accomplish those tasks.

 <!-- Todos -->

 ## Todos

-The first 5 todos are required, all the others are bonus tasks.
-Please don't change anything backend related and use the graph as shipped in /pages/api.

-- [x] Write graphql queries against https://localhost:3000/api<br>Use your queries manually or with the already installed codegen `yarn generate:types`.<br>You got one query in the graphql folder for free.
+- [x] Write graphql queries against https://localhost:3000/api
 - [x] Create a UI to list all our coaches at Sport-Thieme with the Material-UI components (already installed)
 - [x] Create a UI for a single coach with the Material-UI components (already installed)
 - [x] Implement at least one mutation updating the coaches
 - [x] Implement a mutation for adding specialties to the coach

-### Bonus tasks for style points 😎

 - [x] Implement pagination or endless scrolling to the coach list
 - [x] Implement sorting to the coach list
 - [x] Use Apollo reactive variables to create a local state to mark coaches as favourite

-### Beyond bonus

 - [x] Implement SSG or SSR

 <!-- Installation -->